 The Airbus A380 is the largest passenger aircraft ever made, and it’s also one of the heaviest, at almost 1.3 million pounds.
 Its large size doesn’t make it a common choice for luxury private jets, unless you’re Prince Alwaleed bin Talal of Saudi Arabia, who ordered one at the Dubai Air Show in 2007.

 While he didn’t opt to use the huge private jet at all, it still made news as being known as a flying palace.
-And that’s a name that’s barely an exaggeration: inside this luxury plane, the concept drawn up included a car garage, a Turkish bath, and two decks of living and working space.
+And that’s a name that’s barely an exaggeration: inside this luxury plane, the concept drawn up included a car garage for his Rolls Royce, a marble-finished Turkish bath, a dedicated prayer room with electronic mats that automatically rotate to face Mecca, and two decks of living and working space.
 The top deck was also home to an exclusive residence for VIPs.

 Air Force One – $660 million

-This 800,000-pound 747 has 4000 square feet of space with a kitchen that’s capable of preparing up to 2000 meals per flight and can feed 100 people at a time.
-Its advanced technology system ensures all devices are protected against electromagnetic pulses, and it can even be refueled in mid-air.
+This 800,000-pound 747 has 4,000 square feet of floor space on three levels with a kitchen that’s capable of preparing up to 2,000 meals per flight and can feed 100 people at a time.
+Its advanced onboard technology system ensures all devices are protected against electromagnetic pulses, and it can even be refueled mid-air.

 Frequently asked questions about the most expensive private jets